DFE-Digital/education-benchmarking-and-insights/documentation/testing/API_Average-Load-Test-Plan.md

 This test simulates typical user activity to evaluate the system's performance under expected normal loads.
 The goal is to ensure that the API endpoints perform efficiently and reliably during everyday usage scenarios.

+## Goal

+Ensure that the system consistently performs well under typical operating conditions, with a particular focus on verifying that the most used and critical endpoints are reliable, responsive, and functioning as expected.

 ## Objective

 - Assess system stability under typical load conditions.